Continuous renal replacement therapies: Overview

 - Vanderbilt University Medical Center

-There are many variations of continuous renal replacement therapy (CRRT), and the remainder of this topic will provide a general overview of the nomenclature that has been developed.
+There are many variations of CRRT, and this topic review will provide a general overview of the nomenclature that has been developed.
 The different modalities are categorized according to the access characteristics: blood or peritoneal, venovenous (VV) or arteriovenous (AV) (table 1).

 Arteriovenous or venovenous — AV refers to the use of an arterial catheter that allows blood to flow into the extracorporeal circuit by virtue of the systemic blood pressure.
 A venous catheter is placed for return.
-VV is an alternative modality in which both catheters or one dual lumen catheter are placed in veins.
+VV is an alternative modality in which both catheters or one dual-lumen catheter is placed in veins.
 An extracorporeal blood pump is required to circulate blood through the extracorporeal circuit.

 The advantage of AV access is that it is simple to set up and does not require an extracorporeal blood pump.
 It does, however, require arterial puncture, with an attendant risk of arterial embolization.
 Blood flow may also be unreliable in patients who are hypotensive or have severe peripheral vascular disease.